ICTU/sonar/README.md

 Upgrading to a higher _major_ version of PostgreSQL is a breaking change requiring manual action by the operator, because the database storage format is changed.
 Be sure to consult the [PostgreSQL docs regarding upgrading](https://www.postgresql.org/docs/current/upgrading.html) in order to decide your upgrade strategy.
 Although these changes are marked as breaking change in the changelog, accidentally upgrading does not harm your data because the database will refuse to start.
-Pinning the PostgreSQL version in either helm or docker-compose will prevent the change, allowing the operator more freedom in choosing when to upgrade.
+Pinning the PostgreSQL version in either Helm or docker-compose will prevent the change, allowing the operator more freedom in choosing when to upgrade.

 ## Get in touch